All Episodes

 But I don't want to spend a gazillion dollars of government money doing it.

-You don't have to do it, Al Gore's way.
+You don't have to do it Al Gore's way.

-If there is a future for wind power and solar power and natural gas, entrepreneurs and inventors and marketers will get it to us without a dime of what will be called in a sinister twist of the language, investment.
+If there is a future for wind power and solar power and natural gas, entrepreneurs and inventors and marketers will get it to us without a dime of what will be called, in a sinister twist of the language, investment.

-So when Barack Obama gets up there and says we must invest in alternative fuels.
+So when Barack Obama gets up there and says we must invest in alternative fuels, no, no, you don't invest in alternative fuels.

-Someone invents something that runs on them, and if enough people want to buy it, they'll buy it.
+And if enough people want to buy it, they'll buy it.

-It will either succeed or fail on its merit, and not because some government initiative made you want it artificially or forced it on you artificially.
+It will either succeed or fail on its merit and not because some government initiative made you want it artificially or forced it on you artificially.

-E. J. Dion of the Washington Post is a good guy.
+E.J.
+Deion of the Washington Post is a good guy.

-Uh he is absolutely d decidedly liberal.
+He is absolutely decidedly liberal.

-Uh but he's not one of those liberals that make your teeth itch.
+I've spoken with him a number of times, but he's not one of those liberals that make your teeth itch.

-He's he's just a good guy.
+He's just a good guy.

-And I've uh it's kind of interesting.
+And it's kind of interesting.

 He is one of those voices that does deserve to be listened to.

-But even Mr. Pickens sometimes will will talk in terms of that addiction to oil and all that.
+But even Mr. Pickens sometimes will talk in terms of that addiction to oil and all that.

 No, no, no.